rossbar/sample_notebook_tutorials_site/README.md

  * rST may present a barrier for some people who might otherwise be very interested in contributing tutorial material.

+This repo also serves as a test-bed for various workflow components.

 ## Example tutorial

 To demonstrate the auto-generation of web content from Jupyter notebook source